Haggle with Plusnet

 'I saved £140 with one phone call'

-Our most recent haggling poll, in November 2016, found 77% of Plusnet customers who told us they tried to haggle their price down were successful, showing what's possible.
-To see who else this works well on, see our full list of the top service companies to haggle with.
+Our most recent haggling poll, in February 2019, found 75% of Plusnet customers who told us they tried to haggle their price down were successful, showing what's possible.
+To see who else this works well on, see our full list of the top companies to haggle with.

 Here are examples of MoneySavers who've slashed their Plusnet bills by haggling.

 Just had a brilliant result from Plusnet.
-I've been with them for 3 years, and since then have experienced four line rental increases.
+I've been with them for three years, and since then have experienced four line rental increases.
 When I received the email about the latest I called after reading about other available broadband deals on MSE.
-Having some numbers to hand really helped, and I was offered a new customer deal and saving £120/yr.- Rachel, via email
+Having some numbers to hand really helped, and I was offered a new customer deal and saving £120/yr.

-Spoke with Plusnet via their web chat, asked if they could do anything better and I got an offer of £50 cashback straight away.
-Worth a try people!- Forumite Hop3y
+Spoke with Plusnet via their web chat, asked if they could do anything better and I got an offer of £50 cashback straightaway.
+Worth a try people!

 Take back the power from Plusnet – bag a good deal or ditch and switch